wasmCloud/wasmCloud/examples/docker/README.md

 To search, press Shift-Enter.
 You can click on any of the Trace IDs to view all the spans associated with the trace.

-## Viewing metrics
+### Viewing metrics collected by Prometheus

-We provide two different ways to query metrics that are being emitted by the wasmCloud Host, you can either access them via:
+There are two different ways to query metrics collected by [Prometheus][prometheus] (after being emitted from the wasmCloud host):

-1. Prometheus' built-in query interface at http://localhost:9090/graph.
+1. Prometheus' built-in query interface at http://localhost:9090/graph
-2. Grafana's "Explore" interface at http://localhost:5050/explore.
-Once you are in the "View", select "Prometheus" from the dropdown on the top-left corner and under the "Metric" field select the metric you would like to explore.
+2. Grafana's "Explore" interface at http://localhost:5050/explore (Once you are in the "View", select "Prometheus" from the dropdown on the top-left corner and under the "Metric" field select the metric you would like to explore)

-Depending on what you are trying to accomplish with the metrics, one or the other interface may be a better fit for you.

 If you are in the process of emitting new metrics, or you are interested in exploring the metrics in a Prometheus-native interface, the Prometheus built-in query interface is probably the better fit.